 There are numerous ways to string pearls.
 Stringing pearls is a necessity for anyone involved in the making of jewellery or for yourself as a hobbyist!
-Before starting to have a go, we recommend that you attend our pearl stringing workshop.
 Remember – be patient, it is a skill to learn and takes a while to master.
 It is very therapeutic and once you learn it provides a great deal of satisfaction.

 Buying Tools and Materials for Pearl Stringing